 Pension insurance term of private sector employee

-Verified 01 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 22 September 2023 - Legal and Administrative Information Directorate (Prime Minister)

 Video - My career and pension rights at a glance

 Pension insurance term refers to the periods of your working life during which you establish pension entitlements.